pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 assert_eq!(next.wait().unwrap(), 2);
 ```

-For example, we can use the `ok` future plus map combinator, the end result is `2`.
-We can use `select` to wait for two futures, if either future is ready, the `select` future is finished and returns the result plus a next future to be resolved later.
+For example, we can use the `ok` future plus map combinator, and the end result is `2`.
+We can use `select` to wait for two futures.
+If either future is ready, the `select` future is finished and returns the result plus a next future to be resolved later.

 ### Synchronization

-The future library supplies two synchronization channels.
-One-shot is for SPSC and channel is for MPSC, both can be used for communication cross threads.
+The future library provides two synchronization channels.
+One-shot is for SPSC and channel is for MPSC.
+Both can be used for communication cross threads.

 ![]({{ site.baseurl }}/assets/img/synchronization.png)